Michael Caine: Published works

-Caine has written four memoirs across several decades.
-He published the first, What's It All About?, in 1992.
+Caine has written four memoirs, he published the first, What's It All About?, in 1992.
 Its title is a quote from the title song from his 1966 hit film Alfie.
 The book was reviewed negatively in The New York Times, which called it an "archetypal show-business memoir" that was engaging but tainted by the book's "name-dropping, the sexual boasting, the sensitivity to slights".
 His second memoir, The Elephant to Hollywood, was published in 2010.
 Its title refers to his journey from working-class roots in the Elephant and Castle neighborhood of London to Hollywood success.
 Janet Maslin of The New York Times reviewed it positively, calling Caine a "charming raconteur" and "wittily self-deprecating".
 His third memoir, Blowing the Bloody Doors Off, was published in 2018.
-Its title references a quote from his 1969 hit film The Italian Job.
+Its title is a quote from his 1969 hit film The Italian Job.
 His fourth memoir, Don't Look Back, You'll Trip Over: My Guide to Life, was published in 2024.

 Caine's first novel, a thriller entitled Deadly Game, was published in November 2023.